Tools

 Platform

-Being a web-based platform, Coggle is accessible from any modern web browser, ensuring compatibility across various devices without the need for software installation.
-This web-centric approach promotes ease of access and sharing, fitting seamlessly into the workflow of users who prefer online collaboration tools.
+As a web-based platform, Coggle is accessible from any modern web browser, ensuring compatibility across various devices and operating systems.
+This web-centric approach promotes ease of access and sharing, making it suitable for users who prefer online collaboration tools.

 10. LibreOffice Draw